Medical Investigation: How Did 494 Children in One Pakistani City Get HIV?

 Khan emailed NPR: "UNAIDS, UNICEF, WHO and other U.N. agencies are closely collaborating with Health Department, Government of Sindh, to stop unlicensed informal medical practices and to ensure that the UN's collective action will complement the government's efforts to effectively address the critical gaps in preventing new HIV infections."

 At Aga Khan University, there's a strong commitment to educating all medical personnel.
-"In the long run we are planning to train physicians [and other health workers] train them again and again to refresh about best practices," says Dr. Jamil.
+"In the long run we are planning to train physicians [and other health workers], train them again and again to refresh about best practices," says Dr. Jamil.

 In light of this outbreak, she urges that citizens be educated as well: "to say no to unnecessary injections."